 CarService

-CarService bootstraps all car-specific services and provides access to these services through a series of managers.
-To interact with the services, applications running in the car can access these managers.
+these services through a series of managers.
+To interact with the services,

 <string name="instrumentClusterRendererService"> android.car.cluster/.ClusterRenderingService </string>

-Instrument Cluster Service
+Instrument Cluster service

 This class serves two purposes: